kfc35/marsh_compass/README.md

 Code contributions are welcome.
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the project by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 No AI contributions allowed.

-Feel free to open any issues on GitHub.